 Kevin Keegan accentuated the positives after the match – if Newcastle won their game in hand, they could re-establish a four-point cushion – but tears at St James’ upon the final whistle after the Red Devils’ ninth consecutive victory painted a more accurate picture.

 One of the attributes that made Schmeichel so good was his absolute refusal to be beaten.
-That, combined with his physical assets, meant that the Dane made numerous saves lesser goalkeepers could only dream of.
+That, combined with his physical assets, meant the Dane made numerous saves lesser goalkeepers could only dream of.

 One of the first examples of this came during his first season at Old Trafford, which by the time Crystal Palace arrived in February, was starting to resemble a cow field.